 CEAT has Net Promoter Score data through CEAT Assist app.
-CEAT mechanism to assess the expectation customer engagement is featured in the Economic Times for its WhatsApp strategy for new product development Bot facility to interact with customers and customer service enhancement. to explore products, help with order related queries, provide know-how of 70.
-The Company has enhanced support.
-CEAT has enhanced its its digital platform for its customers by Dealer Portal 5.0 to support dealers providing access to raise claims and with branding, accommodate regular
+CEAT mechanism to assess the expectation customer engagement is featured in the Economic Times for its WhatsApp strategy for new product development Bot facility to interact with customers to explore products, help with order related queries, provide know-how the highest ever Net Promoter Score about nearby stores and customer support.
+CEAT has enhanced its Dealer Portal 5.0 to support dealers with branding, accommodate regular get quick resolution.
+It has developed visit of sales executive and provides customised features.
+Through the Facility Management - Customer dealer portal CEAT has launched unique loyalty program called 'CEAT